Babakjfard/EPHTracking/README.md

 - ***notebooks:*** includes python jupyter notebooks, or .Rmd notebooks
 - ***reports*** is populated with the reports created by codes in ***codes*** folder

-## Usage

-Here are some instructions on how to use the project:

-- Step 1: [Explain the first step]
-- Step 2: [Explain the second step]
-- Step 3: [Explain the third step]
-- [Add more steps as necessary]

-## Contributing

-We welcome contributions from the community.
-To contribute to the project, please follow these guidelines:

-- Fork the repository and create a new branch.
-- Make your changes and test them thoroughly.
-- Submit a pull request, clearly describing the changes you made.

 ## Disclaimer